Autodesk, Inc. (NASDAQ:ADSK) Shares Sold by Sit Investment Associates Inc.

-Sit Investment Associates Inc. trimmed its holdings in Autodesk, Inc. (NASDAQ:ADSK) by 2.0% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 35,940 shares of the software company’s stock after selling 750 shares during the period.
-Sit Investment Associates Inc.’s holdings in Autodesk were worth $10,491,000 at the end of the most recent reporting period.
+Sit Investment Associates Inc. reduced its position in Autodesk, Inc. (NASDAQ:ADSK) by 2.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 35,940 shares of the software company’s stock after selling 750 shares during the period.
+Sit Investment Associates Inc.’s holdings in Autodesk were worth $10,491,000 as of its most recent SEC filing.

-Other large investors have also modified their holdings of the company.
-Eagle Bay Advisors LLC acquired a new stake in Autodesk in the 2nd quarter worth about $27,000.
-Evoke Wealth LLC boosted its stake in Autodesk by 84.6% in the 1st quarter.
-Evoke Wealth LLC now owns 192 shares of the software company’s stock worth $53,000 after buying an additional 88 shares during the last quarter.
-Monetary Management Group Inc. acquired a new stake in Autodesk in the 2nd quarter worth about $58,000.
-Evermay Wealth Management LLC acquired a new stake in Autodesk in the 2nd quarter worth about $60,000.
-Finally, Burleson & Company LLC acquired a new stake in Autodesk in the 1st quarter worth about $65,000.
-85.14% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Lombard Odier Asset Management Europe Ltd raised its holdings in shares of Autodesk by 4,492.9% during the 2nd quarter.
+Lombard Odier Asset Management Europe Ltd now owns 93,465 shares of the software company’s stock valued at $27,282,000 after buying an additional 91,430 shares during the period.
+Geode Capital Management LLC raised its holdings in shares of Autodesk by 0.8% during the 2nd quarter.
+Geode Capital Management LLC now owns 3,390,383 shares of the software company’s stock valued at $986,507,000 after buying an additional 28,106 shares during the period.
+Vanguard Group Inc. raised its holdings in shares of Autodesk by 0.6% during the 2nd quarter.
+Vanguard Group Inc. now owns 17,647,131 shares of the software company’s stock valued at $5,151,197,000 after buying an additional 99,854 shares during the period.
+Massachusetts Financial Services Co.
+MA raised its holdings in shares of Autodesk by 2.3% during the 2nd quarter.
+Massachusetts Financial Services Co.
+MA now owns 3,663,061 shares of the software company’s stock valued at $1,069,248,000 after buying an additional 81,842 shares during the period.
+Finally, FMR LLC raised its holdings in shares of Autodesk by 12.6% during the 2nd quarter.
+FMR LLC now owns 8,730,919 shares of the software company’s stock valued at $2,548,556,000 after buying an additional 975,042 shares during the period.
+85.14% of the stock is currently owned by institutional investors and hedge funds.

-In related news, CFO Deborah Clifford sold 5,481 shares of the business’s stock in a transaction that occurred on Wednesday, September 8th.
-The stock was sold at an average price of $289.81, for a total transaction of $1,588,448.61.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Andrew Anagnost sold 2,434 shares of the business’s stock in a transaction that occurred on Thursday, September 2nd.
-The shares were sold at an average price of $286.18, for a total value of $696,562.12.
+In other Autodesk news, CAO Stephen W. Hope sold 262 shares of the business’s stock in a transaction on Wednesday, September 8th.
+The stock was sold at an average price of $286.46, for a total transaction of $75,052.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Deborah Clifford sold 5,481 shares of the business’s stock in a transaction on Wednesday, September 8th.
+The stock was sold at an average price of $289.81, for a total value of $1,588,448.61.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 32,220 shares of company stock valued at $9,941,402.
+Insiders have sold a total of 32,220 shares of company stock valued at $9,941,402 in the last 90 days.
 Insiders own 0.11% of the company’s stock.

+Autodesk (NASDAQ:ADSK) last released its quarterly earnings data on Tuesday, August 24th.
+The software company reported $1.21 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.13 by $0.08.
+Autodesk had a return on equity of 69.10% and a net margin of 32.54%.
+The business had revenue of $1.06 billion during the quarter, compared to analyst estimates of $1.05 billion.
+During the same quarter in the previous year, the firm posted $0.98 EPS.
+The business’s revenue for the quarter was up 16.1% compared to the same quarter last year.
+Research analysts anticipate that Autodesk, Inc. will post 2.89 EPS for the current fiscal year.

-Several research firms have recently weighed in on ADSK.
-Morgan Stanley reduced their price objective on Autodesk from $334.00 to $324.00 and set an “equal weight” rating on the stock in a research note on Thursday, September 2nd.
-Barclays lifted their price objective on Autodesk from $340.00 to $370.00 and gave the company an “overweight” rating in a research note on Tuesday, August 24th.
-Rosenblatt Securities lifted their price objective on Autodesk from $320.00 to $355.00 and gave the company a “buy” rating in a research note on Tuesday, August 24th.
-Canaccord Genuity lifted their price objective on Autodesk from $260.00 to $295.00 and gave the company a “buy” rating in a research note on Thursday, August 26th.
-Finally, Royal Bank of Canada lifted their price objective on Autodesk from $340.00 to $363.00 and gave the company an “outperform” rating in a research note on Monday, August 23rd.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Buy” and an average target price of $330.11.
+Several research firms have issued reports on ADSK.
+Guggenheim restated a “hold” rating on shares of Autodesk in a report on Monday, September 6th.
+Stifel Nicolaus dropped their price objective on Autodesk from $370.00 to $340.00 and set a “buy” rating on the stock in a report on Thursday, September 2nd.
+Mizuho restated a “buy” rating and set a $350.00 price objective (down from $370.00) on shares of Autodesk in a report on Thursday, September 2nd.
+Rosenblatt Securities lifted their price objective on Autodesk from $320.00 to $355.00 and gave the stock a “buy” rating in a report on Tuesday, August 24th.
+Finally, KeyCorp lifted their price objective on Autodesk from $345.00 to $365.00 and gave the stock an “overweight” rating in a report on Thursday, August 19th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $330.11.

 Autodesk Company Profile